akael888/sentence-repeater/README.md

 > This is a repo for my first React App -- Sentence Repeater

 ## Problem
 - Often, we need to write multiple sentences that have little to no variance.
 This takes unnecessary time.
 One might argue that we can just copy and paste the sentence.
-However what if there's a specific rules that we applied on that sentence?
+However, what if there's a specific rule that we applied to that sentence?
 This is where the tool comes in handy.

 ## Solution
 - Using a sentence repeater with a variable editing feature.
-Where the users can define the variable position within the sentence, and how its own set of rules when duplicating the sentence.
+Where the users can define the variable position within the sentence, and how its own set of rules applies when duplicating the sentence.

 ## Main Features